-Whether you are renting or buying, choosing the right home is no easy decision.
-Location, size, layout, and the amenities offered all play a role in narrowing down your options and it is easy to feel overwhelmed by the details.
-However, with the help of a real estate professional who has their finger on the pulse of the Island’s property market, you can navigate all the major stresses and sign off on your dream home – sanity intact!
+Moving house can be one of the most stressful moments in adult life.
+Whether you intend to rent or buy, choosing the right home is no easy decision.
+Price, location, size, layout, and the amenities offered all play a role in your selection and it is easy to feel overwhelmed by all the details.

-In Cayman, because of the Multi Listing System (MLS) all CIREBA agents can access and show their inventory, meaning you can relax and let them do the legwork while keeping you organised and informed on available properties.
+In Cayman, through the Multi Listing System (MLS) all CIREBA agents can access and show all available inventory, meaning you can relax and let them do the legwork while keeping you informed on available properties.
 Once they have a better idea of what you want by way of budget, location and size, they can start researching properties and sending you links to review with feedback.
-Rentals in Cayman move very fast and places become available and are leased or sold very quickly.
+Rentals in Cayman move very fast.
+Places become available and are leased or sold very quickly.
 Having a real estate agent to help you stay on top of this is invaluable to the process.

 Living in the Cayman Islands is very safe for expats and locals alike.
-As a small country that is big on international business, education and attracting overseas investment – the local authorities do a good job of keeping things running smoothly.
+As a small country that is big on international business, education, and attracting overseas investment, the local authorities do a good job of keeping things running smoothly.
 In fact, with one of the lowest violent crime rates of any country in the world, it is probably the most secure country in the Caribbean.
 For these reasons, Cayman has been growing and continues to attract new residents from all over the world.
-Young working professionals will certainly find the amenities that appeal to an active lifestyle, while there are just as many options for families after a more laidback ‘Island-style’ life.
+Young working professionals will find amenities that appeal to an active lifestyle, while there are just as many options for families after a more laidback ‘island-style’ life.

 Renting